Jason-D123/comp122-s23/README.md

   1. Join the Slack COMP122 work space:
-     - Accept the  nvitation <br/> via https://join.slack.com/t/comp122-csun/signup using your @my.csun.edu address.
+     - Accept the invitation <br/> via https://join.slack.com/t/comp122-csun/signup using your @my.csun.edu address.
-     - Add the 'fitzgerald-s23' channel, this is where all class discussions are held.
+     - Add the '#fitzgerald-s23' channel, this is where all class discussions are held.
      - Respond to the 'Hello Class!' post via the 'reply to thread' option (do NOT "Also send to #fitzgerald-s23").